apache/accumulo-website/output/README.md

 ### Automatic Staging

-Changes pushed to our `master` branch will automatically trigger Jekyll to build our site from that branch and push the result to our `asf-staging` branch, where they will be served on [our default staging site][staging].
+Changes pushed to our `main` branch will automatically trigger Jekyll to build our site from that branch and push the result to our `asf-staging` branch, where they will be served on [our default staging site][staging].